Panasonic G85 vs Zeiss ZX1

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 emerges as the winner of the match-up (14 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 comes out slightly ahead of the G85 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G85 and the Zeiss ZX1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.